 How Often Do I Need Wheel Alignments?

 We recommend you have your alignment checked at least once per year.
-However, if you drive a high-performance vehicle or sports car – or your vehicle has wider tires – alignment service should be done more often.
+However, if you drive a high-performance vehicle or sports car – or your vehicle has wider tires – wheel alignment services Mesa, AZ should be done more often.
 From our experience in the industry, we’ve noticed that wheels usually become misaligned after a year or two of driving, from regular use or from hitting a bump in the road.

 If you notice signs of misalignment or haven’t had alignment checked in over a year, bring in your vehicle today and we’ll take a look to make sure your alignment is true and that there aren’t any other issues with your steering system.
 We can catch minor issues before they turn into something larger and more costly.
 Call us at (480) 961-8704 to schedule an appointment.